|

 to early 20th century this practice was changing to a more Western style

-Encyclopædia of religion and ethics, edited by James Hastings, published
+Religion and Ethics, edited by James Hastings, published

 by Charles Scribner's Sons, 1917, p.
 168)